chaconnewu/awesome-augmented/awesomes/awesome-marionette.md

  </li>
  <li>
   <a href="http://lostechies.com/derickbailey/2012/03/22/managing-layouts-and-nested-views-with-backbone-marionette/">
-   Managing Layouts And Nested Views With Backbone.Marionette
+   Managing Layouts and Nested Views with Backbone.Marionette
   </a>
   by Derick Bailey
  </li>
  <li>
   <a href="http://lostechies.com/derickbailey/2012/04/03/revisiting-the-backbone-event-aggregator-lessons-learned/">
-   Revisiting The Backbone Event Aggregator: Lessons Learned
+   Revisiting the Backbone Event Aggregator: Lessons Learned
   </a>
   by Derick Bailey
  </li>
  <li>
   <a href="http://lostechies.com/derickbailey/2012/06/13/why-should-i-use-backbone-marionette-instead-of-%E2%80%A6/">
-   Why Should I Use Backbone.Marionette Instead Of … ?
+   Why Should I Use Backbone.Marionette Instead of … ?
   </a>
   by Derick Bailey
  </li>